dgudenkov-foreign-languages-homework/homework/homework-107/exercises.md

         7 - award
         8 - winning

-What about my special skills?
-I think it's tennis.
-I guess, I spent about 2000 hours practicing it.
-I think bacuse of that I had some success in tennis.
-I won the first place in my city champioship and won some other medals.
-I think it all happens because of my grandfather.
+I think that my special skills it's tennis.
+I guess I spent about 2000 hours practicing it.
+I think because of that I had some success in tennis.
+I won first place in my city championship and won some other medals.
+I think it all happened because of my grandfather.
 He trained me a lot and taught me how I should think to win.
 My dream is to have a teleportation skill.
 I don't think that I would be successful at this skill if I worked hard on it because it's not a real skill.